University and college rivalry: Definition of a sports rivalry

-Important contributors that fuel a rivalry
+Contributors to rivalry

-An important precursor to having a rivalry is having intense competitive play between two sports teams within the ritualistic structure of the game.
+An important contributor to having a rivalry is having intense competitive play between two sports teams within the ritualistic structure of the game.
 A competition is "a form of struggle fought by means of objective performances, to the advantage of a third [party]", which in sports is driven by the team dynamic, and external outlets such as the fans and the media.
 These external outlets give rivalries more distinctive importance.
 An example of a rivalry that embodies this is the Yankees–Red Sox rivalry.

 The team dynamic

-In such sports as basketball and football there is a stress on the importance of teamwork.
+In sports such as basketball and football, teamwork is important.
 This is so because the team is a smaller society that needs to function properly.
 This means that they need good communication and get necessary goals accomplished for the team.
 Because of this, the individual on the team is seen as less important than the group as everyone works toward the goal of making the group the best it can possibly be.
 Players do this "in the form of obedience to authority, group loyalty, and the willingness to sacrifice for the good of the group."